Learning Resources

 Irena.
 Book One, Wartime Ghetto by Jean David Morvan

-• This graphic novel a social worker in the Warsaw ghetto in the early days of German occupation.
-How she saves Jewish children by smuggling them out
+• This graphic novel focuses on a social worker in the Warsaw ghetto in the early days of German occupation and how she saves Jewish children by smuggling them out.

 When Stars Are Scattered by Victoria Jamieson-

-• This graphic novel is a memoir of living in a refugee camp after soldiers attack their village in Somalia.
+• This graphic novel is a memoir of living in a refugee camp after soldiers attack the author's village in Somalia.

 The Unwanted: Stories of the Syrian Refugees by Don Brown